Basement Humidity Control

 Basement Dehumidifier and Air Filter

-The SaniDry™ Sedona is the world's highest performance and most efficient air filter and dehumidifier system without a large heat exchange core.
+The Perma-Dry™ is one the world's highest performance and most efficient air filter and dehumidifier system without a large heat exchange core.
 This dehumidifier will help prevent the growth of mold and mildew, reduce musty odors, and help give you healthy, dry air that can improve the overall health health and comfort of your home.
-The Sedona is Energy Star certified for high efficiency, has a MERV 8 filter to remove mold spores, dust, and fine particulates, drains directly to your water removal system, and has automatic humidity sensors to control excess humidity.
+The Perma-Dry is Energy Star certified for high efficiency, has a filter to remove mold spores, dust, and fine particulates, drains directly to your water removal system, and has automatic humidity sensors to control excess humidity.
 When partnered with a basement waterproofing system for areas that experience high levels of relative humidity it will help to keep that level below 50%.

 If you'd like to schedule a consultation with a member of our team to discuss improving the air quality in your basement, please contact us today.